cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 Although the application of digital twin technology in networking has started, the research of digital twin for networks technology is still in its infancy.
-Current applications focus on specific scenarios (such as network optimization), where network digital twin is just used as a network simulation tool to solve the problem of network operation and maintenance.
-Combined with the characteristics of digital twin technology and its application in other industries, this document believes that network digital twin can be regarded as an indispensable part of the overall network system and provides a general architecture involving the whole life cycle of a "real" (typically, physical) network in the future, serving the application
+Current applications focus on specific scenarios (such as network optimization), where Network Digital Twin is just used as a network simulation tool to solve the problem of network operation and maintenance.
+Combined with the characteristics of digital twin technology and its application in other industries, this document believes that Network Digital Twin can be regarded as an indispensable part of the overall network system and provides a general architecture involving the whole life cycle of a "real" (typically, physical) network in the future, serving the application